What Is a Call-to-Action?

 It may seem like this information is implied, but having a call-to-action – essentially telling your visitor how they can take action – is an effective way to improve conversions and ROI for your product or service.

 It has been proven that you can increase your sales by 80% by adding a call-to-action, even if that action is as simple as “buy now”.

 In other words, the first part of marketing is intended to prove why they should buy your product or service, and the call-to-action is there to actually get them to do it.

-Have a strong and well thought-out call-to-action is imperative towards driving sales.
+Have a strong and well-thought-out call-to-action is imperative to driving sales.
 These key points will help you improve sales without spending more money.